 Many sight conditions are preventable and some individuals are in high risk groups.
 No-one wants to go blind and there is so much that you can do to limit the risk.

-Studies show that antioxidants prevent the retina from damage done by smoking, alcohol and ultraviolet rays.
 As we age, the body is less efficient at getting rid of oxidants, and this can cause retinal damage.

 An antioxidant called lutein is hugely beneficial.
 It absorbs harmful wavelengths of light and behaves as a powerful antioxidant.
 However, the body does not produce its own lutein, so for this protection system to work effectively we need 6-10mg a day.
 It is estimated that the average western diet contains only 2-3mg per day, which means most of us lack lutein in our food.
 This is thought to be one of the reasons why macular degeneration has become more common.

 Lutein is found in broad-leaf vegetables such as spinach and kale, and in yellow vegetables such as sweetcorn and yellow peppers.
 Evidence suggests that a diet rich in brightly coloured fruit and vegetables in general is good for antioxidants.